Skip to content

 Some of the other harmful effects of stigma can include:

-• Reluctance to seek help or treatment and less likely to stay with treatment
+• Reluctance to seek help or treatment and reduced likelihood of staying with treatment.

 Stigma in the Workplace

 Social marketing campaigns can also be effective.
 For example, a research study looked at the effectiveness of an anti-stigma social marketing campaign in California and found that the campaign increased service use by helping people better understand symptoms of distress and increasing awareness that help is available.
-The researchers estimated that if all adults with probable mental illness were exposed to the California mental health campaign, 47% would receive mental health treatment.
-If the same adults were not exposed to the campaign, 36% would receive treatment.
+(Collins, et al 2019).
+The researchers suggest that widespread exposure to the mental health campaign could significantly increase access to treatment.

 The National Alliance on Mental Illness (NAMI) offers some suggestions about what we can do as individuals to help reduce the stigma of mental illness: